My-Finance-Report/yearly_report/README.md

 - Batch calls to open ai to make less likely to error out
 - Some issue with case sensitivity in uploader matching
 - Build deploy is insanely slow
+- the PDF reader code is not on the server